 Providing guidance is not the same as hand-holding.
 It is good to provide some instructions and suggestions to your child, but do not constantly intervene in your child's actions.
-Let your child come to you for help if needed, rather than constantly intervening!
+Encourage your child come to you for help if needed, rather than you constantly intervening!

 Tip: Think of parenting as an inverted funnel.
 When the child is young, parenting should be within the narrow part of a funnel, children are not wise yet and should not be given complete to freedom to make choice which might be harmful to them.

 When the child gets older, the funnel gets wider and the child can be given more freedom.
 The parent recognises that there for the child to learn, some flexibility can be given.

 Clearly, the home is an ideal place to practise becoming independent, and parents play an important role.
 However, your child's childcare setting is also important!
 At Nurture Infant, our practitioners ensure that there will be opportunities for your child to develop independence through our comprehensive curriculum.

 Also, check out our reviews from our parents regarding the care that their children has received at our infant care centre!